 We extend this further as we include names and photos of important women in history who have demonstrated the character traits necessary for making important community contributions on a national and global scale.
 In our classes, these women are introduced during the same week through the text, This Little Trailblazer by Joan Holub.
 We use this text as a foundational piece for our weekly writing experience.
 You can access a copy of our writing template that supports exploration of the text here: I am a Little Trailblazer

 New Jersey Learning Standards for Social Studies: By the end of 2nd grade: Certain character traits can help individuals become productive members of their community.

 When we blend technology into curricular areas, we also open up the opportunity to deepen options for students.
 Within this activity, children may explore Level 2, which allows them to see the ways that the shift key unlocks a variety of symbols.
 Rather than limiting symbolic communication to letters and numbers, we can acknowledge and expand exposure to symbols.
 Again, cross-checking and picture clues support deeper connections, as we broaden the definition of literacy to include a more expansive view of symbolic communication.

 In order to provide context for all of our experiences, and create concise spaces for blended learning, we use our play boards to communicate with our students and families.
-Video directions for the Shift Key Discoveries activity are included directly within the board, as are detailed directions for completing all experiences as a part of hybrid or remote learning.
+Video directions for the Shift Key Discoveries activity are included directly within the board, as are detailed directions for completing the other activities as well.
 Both boards are ready to access and play!!